-- a) Ab initio calculation of cluster stability. - b) Structural files of Ca-SO4 clusters from Fig. 2 in the main text are included as cluster_I.cif, cluster_II.cif, cluster_III.cif and cluster_IV.cif. - Trajectory files from the MD simulations for cluster I from which Fig. 4B in the main text was derived are included as cluster_I_classical_trj.xyz and cluster_I_amoeba_trj.xyz.
+- 1. High-energy X-ray diffraction measurements and data analysis - 2.
+Ab initio calculation of cluster stability. - 3.
+Structural files of Ca-SO4 clusters from Fig. 2 in the main text are included as cluster_I.cif, cluster_II.cif, cluster_III.cif and cluster_IV.cif. - Trajectory files from the MD simulations for cluster I from which Fig. 4B in the main text was derived are included as cluster_I_classical_trj.xyz and cluster I amoeba trj.xyz.